 |

-that follows may be insignificant compared with
+The story that follows may be

-descriptions of the many heroic actions of the rifle
+insignificant compared with descriptions of the many heroic actions of the rifle

 platoons in Vietnam.
 But it is also true.